 In the last blog, I recommended an exercise for you to come up with an essential self-statement.
 What was it like to complete the exercise?
 How was the process and what did you learn about yourself?
 Lastly, does the final product fit at this stage in your life?

-I suggest that the final statement be seen as a working document to be reviewed and possibly updated on an annual basis.
+I suggest that the final statement should be seen as a working document to be reviewed and possibly updated on an annual basis.

 There are a number of ways to use your essential self-statement: